rmcgirr83/whoposted/README.md

 ## Update instructions:
-1. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Who posted: disable
+1. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Who Posted in this topic: disable
-2. Delete all files of the extension from ext/rmcgirr83/phpBB-whoposted
+2. Delete all files of the extension from ext/rmcgirr83/whoposted
 3. Upload all the new files to the same location
-4. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Who posted Extension: enable
+4. Go to your phpBB-Board > Admin Control Panel > Customise > Manage extensions > Who Posted in this topic: enable